BigCompass/bc-serverless-logging-framework/README.md

 ## Background

-There are already some really great logging libraries out there -- examples including [pino](https://www.npmjs.com/package/pino), [log4js](https://www.npmjs.com/package/log4js), [morgan](https://www.npmjs.com/package/morgan), and obviously, [winston](https://www.npmjs.com/package/winston).
+There are already some really great logging libraries out there -- examples including [pino](https://www.npmjs.com/package/pino), [log4js](https://www.npmjs.com/package/log4js), [morgan](https://www.npmjs.com/package/morgan), and [winston](https://www.npmjs.com/package/winston).

 Unfortunately, we encountered a use case that even these libraries did not seem to handle gracefully, and it's becoming a bigger and bigger use case every day -- **serverless**.

-Serverless architectures typically require a robust logging implementation involving one or more external target destinations, as opposed to a logging implementation in a typical "serverfull" environment which sometimes is as simple as logging to one or more files.
+Serverless architectures typically require a robust logging implementation involving one or more external target destinations, as opposed to a logging implementation in a typical "serverful" environment which sometimes is as simple as logging to one or more files.

 Many projects already have a way of sending to external resources, but it is difficult to find any way to queue up sending logs to external resources and wait for the logs to send before closing out your process.
 This scenario is absolutely crucial for a serverless function such as AWS Lambda, as closing the process before logs finish sending to external resources might cause logs to sometimes not make it.